webmastersmith/notes/Terraform/Terraform_Exam.md

     IaC can be applied throughout the lifecycle, both on the initial build, as well as throughout the life of the infrastructure.
 Commonly, these are referred to as Day 0 and Day 1 activities.
     “Day 0” code provisions and configures your initial infrastructure.
     “Day 1” refers to OS and application configurations you apply after you’ve initially built your infrastructure.

+    Simple terms
+    Your code can be run (terraform apply) multiple times with no change to state if code has not changed.
     ```
     </details>